PeterLourens/kiwipiano/README.md

 Whilst I have tried to deviate as much as possible, there might be some similarities in the code as the project was influenced by the walk through Django project ```I Think Therefore I Blog``` at Code Institute.
 Setting up Django and the packages that I followed by the walk through project.

 I relied upon the support from Code Institue online [tutors](), mentor [Precious Ijege](), [Slack]() community and my [families]().
-Special thanks to [Daniel Callaghan]() for his great help during my project development.
+Special thanks to project portfolio 4 Slack channel lead [Daniel Callaghan]() for his great help during my project development.
 Daniel gave me awesome tips to better understand how Django MVT works and he explained the code logic which I have learned a lot more about Django framework.
 Great thanks to all of those who support my learning journey.

 I use Django documentation, W3schools, YouTube and stack overflow for general references throughout the project.
 I watched the tutorial videos on Youtube to gain extra knowledge about Django framework.